JD-AI-Research-Silicon-Valley/SAE/README.md

 4. Download [pretrained models](https://drive.google.com/open?id=1Eqgi0SYB9XRHkuMyjFpeYI_MWZ7GCNTt).
 Put zip file into the same folder with `main.py`, and unzip it.

 ## Running
+Create a directory `output` in the same folder with `main.py` and then run

 ```
 python main.py input_file
 ```